railsbridge-boston/railsbridge-boston/views/curriculum/CRUD_with_scaffolding.markdown

 * You've created a basic database driven web site, congrats!

 ## Explanation

 How did all those pages get created and hooked together?
 The rails scaffold did it for you.
-Let's take a closer look at some of the files rails created:
+Let's take a closer look at some of the files Rails created:

 `app/models/topic.rb`

 * This file contains code for our topic model.
 If you look at it its nearly blank.
 Creating, reading, updating, and deleting records is built into rails.

-* If you've written HTML before many lines in the views should look familiar.
+If you've written HTML before many lines in the views should look familiar.
 Rails views are HTML with some extra code added to display data from the database.

 `app/views/topics`